racker/salus-tools/e2et/README.md

 ```
 It should all work.

-Full mode excercises everything including the auth service, and public pollers and requires significantly more configuration.
+Full mode exercises everything including the auth service, and public pollers and requires significantly more configuration.
 It requires a regular user account as well as an admin account.
 A sample full config file is [here](./config-dev.yml).
 In addition, it requires the following env vars to be set:

 ```
 E2ET_REGULAR_API_KEY   the api key of regular user account E2ET_ADMIN_API_KEY     the api key of admin user account